Erickrus/llm_excel/README.md

 # Excel-Python LLM Bridge

-This project enables you to run Local LLMs (Ollama), Web Crawlers, and File Readers directly inside Microsoft Excel.
+This project enables you to run LLMs, Web Crawlers, and File Readers directly inside Microsoft Excel.
 It uses a robust file-based communication system with Base64 encoding to ensure full support for **UTF-8 text**.

 ## Prerequisites